 As a true freshman, Burks led Arkansas with 475 receiving yards.
 His 16.4 yards per catch ranked second of all SEC freshmen, and he ranked second in receiving yards per game.
 Burks also logged the most return yardage for an Arkansas player since 2017, earning second-team All-SEC recognition for his special-teams ability to go with his All-SEC Freshman honors.

 Despite missing one game due to injury, Burks finished 2020 with 820 receiving yards and 7 touchdowns at 16.1 yards per catch.
 He ranked third in the SEC for yards per game (91.1) and finished fifth in the conference for total receiving yards.
-More impressively, he was one of just two players in the FBS who registered 800+ receiving yards and 70+ rushing yards last year.
+More impressively, he was one of just two players in the FBS who registered 800+ receiving yards and 70+ rushing yards in 2020.
 The other?
-2021 NFL Draft first-round selection Kadarius Toney, demonstrating the potential Burks has in the upcoming class.
+2021 NFL Draft first-round selection Kadarius Toney.